 Advertising and incentive promotion costs are expensed within the period in which they are utilized.
 Advertising and incentive promotion expense is comprised of (i) media advertising, presented as part of sales and marketing expense, (ii) cooperative incentive promotions and coupon program expenses, which are accounted for as part of net sales, and (iii) free product, which is accounted for as part of cost of sales.
-Advertising and incentive promotion expenses incurred for the three months ended March 31, 2019 and 2018 were \$27,000 and \$5,000, respectively.
+Advertising and incentive promotion expenses incurred for the three months ended September 30, 2019 and 2018 were \$270,000 and \$14,000, respectively.
+Advertising and incentive promotion expenses incurred for the nine months ended September 30, 2019 and 2018 were \$352,000 and \$51,000, respectively.

-Stock-Based Compensation
+Share-Based Compensation

-We recognize all share-based payments to employees and directors, including grants of stock options, as compensation expense in the financial statements based on their fair values.
+We recognize all share-based payments to employees and directors, including grants of stock options, as compensation expense in the financial statements based on their fair values at their grant date.
 Fair values of stock options are determined through the use of the Black-Scholes option pricing model.
 The compensation cost is recognized as an expense over the requisite service period of the award, which usually coincides with the vesting period.
 We account for forfeitures as they occur.

-Stock and stock options for the purchase of our common stock, \$0.0005 par value ("Common Stock"), have been granted to both employees and non-employees pursuant to the terms of certain agreements and stock option plans (see Note 4).
+Stock and stock options for the purchase of our common stock, have been granted to employees pursuant to the terms of certain agreements and stock option plans (see Note 4).
 Stock options are exercisable during a period determined by us, but in no event later than seven years from the date granted.